mlswg/mls-architecture/draft-ietf-mls-architecture.md

 access to all current keying material on clients will not defeat the secrecy properties of messages older than the oldest key of the compromised client.
-Note that this means that clients have to delete the appropriate keys as soon as they have been used with the expected message, otherwise the secrecy of the messages and the security for MLS is considerably weakened.
+Note that this means that clients have to delete the appropriate keys as soon as they have been used with the expected message;
+otherwise the secrecy of the messages and the security of MLS are considerably weakened.

-PCS means that if a group member's state is compromised at some time t1 but the group member subsequently performs an update at some time t2, then all MLS guarantees apply to messages sent by the member after time t2, and by other members after they have processed the update.
+PCS means that if a group member's state is compromised at some time t1 but the group member subsequently performs an update at some time t2, then all MLS guarantees apply to messages sent by the member after time t2 and to messages sent by other members after they have processed the update.
 For example, if an attacker learns all secrets known to Alice at time t1, including both Alice's long-term secret keys and all shared group keys, but Alice performs a key update at time t2, then the attacker is unable to violate any of the MLS security properties after the updates have been processed.

-Both of these properties are satisfied even against compromised DSs and ASs in the case where some other mechanism for verifying keys is in use, such as Key Transparency {{KT}}.
+Both of these properties are satisfied even against compromised DSs and ASes in the case where some other mechanism for verifying keys is in use, such as Key Transparency {{KT}}.

 Confidentiality is mainly ensured on the client side.
-Because Forward Secrecy (FS) and Post-Compromise Security (PCS) rely on the active deletion and replacement of keying material, any client which is persistently offline may still be holding old keying material and thus be a threat to both FS and PCS if it is later compromised.
+Because FS and PCS rely on the active deletion and replacement of keying material, any client which is persistently offline may still be holding old keying material and thus be a threat to both FS and PCS if it is later compromised.

-MLS partially defends against this problem by active members including freshness, however not much can be done on the inactive side especially in the case where the client has not processed messages.
+MLS partially defends against this problem by active members including freshness.
+However, not much can be done on the inactive side especially in the case where the client has not processed messages.

 > **RECOMMENDATION:** Mandate key updates from clients that are not otherwise
-> sending messages and evict clients which are idle for too long.
+> sending messages and evict clients that are idle for too long.

-These recommendations will reduce the ability of idle compromised clients to decrypt a potentially long set of messages that might have followed the point of the compromise.
+These recommendations will reduce the ability of idle compromised clients to decrypt a potentially long set of messages that might have been sent after the point of the compromise.

 The precise details of such mechanisms are a matter of local policy and beyond the scope of this document.